 The general requirements for admission to the Master of Arts degree in the Department of Curriculum and Instruction follow the requirements outlined earlier in this catalog for the Master's degree.
-All applicants must submit an official transcript to indicate completion of a baccalaureate degree from a regionally accredited institution, recent scores from the General Test of the GRE and three letters of recommendation.
+All applicants must submit an official transcript to indicate completion of a baccalaureate degree from a regionally accredited institution, recent scores from the General Test of the GRE, a curriculum vita/resume, a professional goals statement, and three letters of recommendation.
 Admission is competitive and based on a review of the application materials.
 The Department of Curriculum and Instruction Graduate Program Director and the Graduate Faculty Committee conduct the review.
 The review may include an on-campus interview and/or an on-site writing sample.